Contact

 Burn only Seasoned Wood!

-The most important thing you can do to ensure you are getting the most heat and the least emissions from your wood stove is to burn only fully seasoned wood: wood that has been properly dried for at least six months and has reached a moisture content of about 20% or less.
+Seasoned wood is wood that has been properly dried for at least six months and has a moisture content of 20 percent or less.

-- When the firewood has dried in the sun and summer breezes, move it to winter storage that’s dry and sheltered from rain.
+- When the firewood has dried in the sun and summer breezes, move it to a winter storage area that is dry and sheltered from rain.

-- Seasoned wood burns much more efficiently, resulting in better burning and far less particulate matter emissions.
+- Seasoned wood burns more efficiently, resulting in better burning and less particulate matter emissions.

 Fireplaces and wood stoves are designed to safely contain wood-fuel fires, while providing heat for a home.

-Chimneys serve to expel the by-products of combustion, which include smoke, water vapor, gases, unburned wood particles, hydrocarbon and other minerals.
-As these substances exit the fireplace or wood stove, and flow into the relatively cooler chimney, condensation occurs.
+Chimneys expel the by-products of combustion, which include smoke, water vapor, gases, unburned wood particles, hydrocarbon and other minerals.
+As these substances exit the fireplace or wood stove and flow into the relatively cooler chimney, condensation occurs.
 The resulting residue that sticks to the inner walls of the chimney is called creosote.

-Burning wet or green wood results in more creosote buildup in your stovepipe.
+Burning wet or green wood causes more creosote buildup in your stovepipe.

 Creosote is a tar-like substance consisting of oils that didn't completely burn in the wood stove.
 These oils can condense on the pipe and become a serious fire hazard.
-As the creosote builds up it's likely to ignite, creating a chimney fire.
+As the creosote builds up, it can ignite, causing a chimney fire.

 Should I burn wet wood?

-Burning fresh or wet wood is also a waste of money through chimneys because so much energy is used initially just to drive off the water trapped in the cells of the logs, and making the resulting exhaust air cooler than if seasoned wood is used.
+Burning fresh or wet wood is not efficient because so much energy is used initially just to drive off the water trapped in the cells of the logs.
+The resulting exhaust air is cooler than if seasoned wood is used.

 What kind of wood should I burn?